Search

 Back to top

 Police and crown attorneys enforce the Criminal Code.
-The police and crown are responsible for investigating serious accidents and will determine whether any charges should be laid under the Canadian Criminal Code.
+The police and crown are responsible for investigating serious incidents and will determine whether any charges should be laid under the Canadian Criminal Code.
 The Criminal Code is a very different set of rules, and should not be confused with "regular" occupational health and safety laws (OH&S) and how they are enforced.

 Who is responsible for enforcing occupational health and safety laws?